 Of course, it was the prospect of exploring the beautiful underwater world that attracted me there... 😉 And I wasn't disappointed.

 I had spotted for a while the Kalimaya Dive Resort, a new diving resort opened in 2016 (and for now the only one in the area), which seemed to have everything to please me, according to the first reports found on the internet...
 I decided to go there and check it out myself!

-Between the airport located in Bima and the Kalimaya resort, it takes about two hours by car.
+From the airport located in Bima to the Kalimaya Resort, it takes about two hours by car.
 The resort is just next to a fishing village called Poja, north of the port of Sape, the "big" local town...
 It is right there:

 A brief overview of Sumbawa

 The few tourists who stay in Sumbawa are mainly surfers.
 They go to the west coast, in front of Lombok.
 To the northwest, some seaside tourism has also developed around the Moyo and Medang Islands Marine Reserve, in front of the Tambora volcano (the area has just been recognized "Biosphere Reserve" by Unesco).